 It also comes pre-installed with Google Play, so you can access all apps on your PC at will.
 Unlike some other projects, it is a lot more stable.
 There are a few crashes but nothing that affects your use.

 Running Android on PC is no longer a pipe dream.
-The seven solutions above are capable of turning your Android OS into a full-featured PC OS.
+The nine solutions above are capable of turning your Android OS into a full-featured PC OS.
 Each solution is suited for different uses.
 No matter what your particular needs are, there’s something for everyone.